Leg funk on your horse’s cannon bones – it’s cannon keratosis

 - At the end of the day, seborrhea is basically mild, and shouldn’t spread to other parts of your horse, and is very cosmetic in nature.

 - Because the cannon keratosis is just over a bone, I prefer to groom it with grooming gloves and then a soft brush.
 You can use the same grooming gloves in the wash rack with a mild shampoo to remove the gooey stuff if it’s really bothering you.

 - Some people swear by using that green sheath cleaning goop to soften patches of cannon keratosis, although I have never tried this.

-Keep in mind that loads of skin stuff can look alike.
+Remember that loads of horse fungus and skin stuff can look alike.

 - Rain rot, sweet itch, and other skin infections can be distinguished by your veterinarian and the proper medication can be prescribed if needed.
 There are tons of reasons horses develop equine pastern dermatitis.

 - Cannon keratosis can be managed through good grooming, but still warrants a look from a veterinarian.

 - Stubborn cases easily causes secondary infections, or if you suspect it’s not cannon keratosis, call your veterinarian and see what’s up!